-Do you have a friend who wakes up looking angelic before she even washes her face?
-How about one who lives off of donuts and never lifts more than her purse, but somehow maintains the body of a supermodel?
+Do you have a friend who’s so beautiful that sometimes you find yourself staring, admiring?
+How about one who lives off of donuts and never lifts more than her purse but somehow maintains the body of a supermodel?
 Maybe you have a friend who always gets what she wants, and everything seems to go her way.
-Perhaps you have a funny, charismatic friend who can light up a room and make even a stranger feel like they’ve been life-long friends.
-Have you ever admired your friend’s beauty, gifts, talents or life as a whole, and then suddenly felt like you got the short end of the stick?
-I have.
-I have at least one friend who easily fits into each category above.
+Or what about your funny, charismatic friend who lights up a room and makes even strangers feel like they’ve been life-long friends?

 They say that comparison is the thief of joy, and in this case the old saying proved true.
 Comparison was causing me to be the type of friend that I wouldn’t want to have.

 Truth About My Purpose